Do you know how to write an amazing reflection statement for HSC English?

 A reflection statement is a statement written by students, discussing their process for producing a particular assessment task.

-A reflection statement is an assessment task that was previously only reserved for Extension English students.
-However, now students in Year 11 will be required to write reflection statements.
+It is an assessment task that was previously only reserved for Extension English students.

 Now Year 11 English students will most likely to have to write reflection statements in the Common Modules Reading to Write.